youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 ---
 ```

 You can inspect the generated file.
 The generated content comes from the `archetypes/default.md` file which is the template used for all new content.
-The content between the `---` lines is metadata for the page.
+The content between the `---` lines is "front matter" for the page.
 Text after the 2nd `---` line is the body of the web page.

+> "Front matter" is the Hugo term for the information at the top of the page used to create a page's rendered title as well as some other metadata that is placed in the associated HTML file's `<meta>` tags in the page's `head` section.
+Don't worry too much if you don't understand all this.

 The next step is to test the installation by starting the Hugo web server and navigating to the development site: